LauraO90/WordHunt/README.md

 The steps to deploy through Heroku are as follows:
 - Log into Heroku or create an account.
 - Select Settings and enter the app name.
-- Select build packs for python and Node.js.
+- Select build packs for Python and Node.js.
 - Select Deploy and choose GitHub for Deployment Method.
 - Connect to GitHub and enable Automatic Deploys so each push command (- `git push) to GitHub deploys on the live app/site.